The Crime of Writing

 My crime is the crime of writing

-All I knew and typed is not murder
+All I typed is not murder

 The trial lawyers write new lies